conafohd/koldata/docs/DeployFunctions.md

 - authenticated editor or admin can call `manage-association-members`
 - pending member becomes `reader`
 - if SMTP is configured, an approval email is sent

+### Test admin member management flow

+Expected behavior:

+- authenticated admin can call `manage-admin-members`
+- the function accepts `action = delete_creator`
+- the target user must exist and have role `creator`
+- the target auth user is deleted successfully

 ## Troubleshooting